hb9ssb/trx-control/README.md

 transceivers and related hardware like GPIO-pins etc. and to integrate third-party software using application specific extensions.

-New users should read the user guide found at the URL https://trx-control.msys.ch/#_the_trx_control_user_guide where it is available in HTML, PDF, and, EPUB format.
+New users should read the *trx-control User Guide* found at the URL https://trx-control.msys.ch/#_the_trx_control_user_guide where it is available in HTML, PDF, and, EPUB format.